Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Proposed strategy: the NA-AIPW strategy

+First, we define a target allocation ratio, which determines the ratio of the expected number of samples of an arm that the sampling rule follows.
+Then, we define an optimal target allocation ratio as

-Based on the result of Section~\ref{sec:lowerbound} and $\sigma^2_a = 1/I_{a}(\mu_a)$, we define the optimal allocation $w^*$ as $ w^* = \argmax_{w \in \set{W}}\min_{a \neq 1} \frac{(\mu_1 - \mu_a)^2}{2 \left(\sigma_1^2/ w_1 + \sigma_a^2/w_a\right)}. $ This optimal allocation is unknown when the variances are unknown; therefore, to use this ratio, we need to estimate it from observations during the trials.
-In each $t \in [T]$, our sampling rule randomly draws an arm following an estimated optimal allocation ratio; that is, we pull an arm with probability identical to the estimated optimal allocation ratio (optimal allocation probability).
-In final round $T$, we recommend an arm with the highest estimated expected reward.
-Here, we estimate the expected reward using the AIPW estimator, which is known to reduce the sensitivity of the estimation error of the optimal allocation ratio to the asymptotic variance.
-Based on these rules, we refer to this as the RS-AIPW strategy.
-Define for each $a \ge 2$, $G_a (w_1, w_a) = \frac{(\mu_1 - \mu_a)^2}{2 \left(\sigma_1^2/w_1 + \sigma_a^2/w_a\right)}$.
-When the optimality is attained, it is well-known that (see, e.g., \cite{chen2000, glynn2004large}) the following equations are satisfied:
+A sampling rule following this allocation ratio is known as the Neyman allocation rule \citep{Neyman1934OnTT}. \citet{glynn2004large} and \citet{Kaufman2016complexity} also propose this allocation.
+This optimal target allocation ratio is unknown when the variances are unknown; therefore, to use this ratio, we need to estimate it from observations during the bandit process.

+In each $t \in [T]$, our sampling rule randomly samples an arm, following an estimated target allocation ratio; that is, we sample an arm with the probability identical to the estimated target allocation ratio (target allocation probability).
+In final time $T$, our recommendation rule recommends an arm with the highest estimated expected reward.
+Based on these rules, we refer to this as the NA-AIPW strategy.\footnote{Similar strategies are often used in the context of the average treatment effect estimation by an adaptive experiment \citep{Laan2008TheCA,Kato2020adaptive}.}
-so that $w_1^* = \sigma_1 \sqrt{\sum_{a \ge 2} w_a^{*2}/\sigma_a^2}$.
-However, the computation of the optimal allocation requires convex programming.
-Inspired by the arguments in \citet{Garivier2016} Theorem~5, we simplify the condition for the optimal allocation. \begin{lemma} The optimal allocation $w^*$ is given as